Black Robertson

 The Story of a Spitfire Pilot & the Son who Followed in his Footsteps

 The uncovering of a treasure trove of wartime memorabilia was the catalyst for this unique memoir.
-Two separate and distinct voices bring vividly to life the contrasting experiences of the author and those of his father, a decorated Spitfire ace.
+Two separate and distinct voices bring vividly to life the contrasting experiences of the author and his father, a decorated Spitfire ace.
 The latter’s career was cut short by the loss of an eye when he was shot down in North Africa.
-Amongst the fascinating parallels a generation apart two stand out.
-The astonishing role that Lady Luck played in both their lives, and a deep and abiding love of flying.
-The result is not only a unique testament to character, it’s also a tribute to those who made the RAF what it is today.
+Amongst the fascinating parallels a generation apart, two stand out: the astonishing role that Lady Luck played in both their lives, and a deep and abiding love of flying.
+The result is a unique testament to character and a tribute to those who made the RAF what it is today.

 REVIEWS